 13 The components for the examinations in Electrical Installation Work are listed below.
 In each examination, candidates must take all components on their first entry.
 Candidates who have obtained a successful coursework grade in Electrical and Electronic Craft Studies Part II (component 232-2-12), may carry forward that grade in lieu of component 236-2-13 in Part II of this scheme.
 Candidates who are successful in one or more but not all of the components may carry forward their success(es) and need subsequently retake only the component(s) in which they were unsuccessful.
-In addition to the examinations listed, candidates who wish to may enter the Institute's Part I Engineering Craft Studies examination after approximately 300 hours of their course.
+In addition to the examinations listed, candidates who wish to may enter the Institute's Basic Engineering Competences examinations at appropriate stages of their course.